Moebius (1996 film): Plot

 The group return up the station and Pratt reveals his complex theory: that the construction of the perimeteral line has turned the network into a form of Möbius strip which, under the right conditions, caused the missing train to pass into another dimension.
 The theory is ridiculed by the rest of the committee and Pratt is relieved of his post as investigator.
 He then leaves the station along with the girl.

 After seeing a roller coaster at the Parque de la Ciudad, Pratt is inspired to make a series of mathematical calculations, perfecting his theory.
 He quickly returns to the underground line and begins taking notes throughout the day on the movements and schedules of the different trains, coming to the realisation that UM-86 is soon to appear.

 He then begins walking through the tunnels and ascends one level through a maintenance passage and continues walking.
 After some time, a train appears and almost hits him.
 The shaken-up Pratt continues through the maintenance areas and finds himself at another station, named after the Argentine writer Borges (an intentional decision by the director of the film).
 He boards the first train that arrives there.

 Pratt makes his way up the train, and to his surprise notices the UM-86 naming on the carriages.
-The passengers are in a serene state, unresponsive and staring forwards.
-Upon reaching the conductor's cabin, Pratt discovers professor Mistein sitting in the conductor's chair waiting for him.
+The 30 passengers onboard are in a serene state, unresponsive and staring forwards.
+Upon reaching the conductor's cabin, Pratt discovers professor Mistein sitting in the conductor's chair, waiting for him.

 After some philosophical discussion which confirms the validity of Pratt's theory, the two critique modern society.
 The following day, the director of SBASE is summoned to a station.
-There he finds UM-86, empty of passengers and with only Pratt's journal explaining his theory in the conductor's cabin.
-As the director is about to leave, he receives a phone call about another missing train.
+There he finds UM-86, empty of passengers and with only Pratt's journal explaining his theory, which was left in the conductor's cabin.
+As the director is about to leave, he receives a phone call about another train that is missing.